-- Firstly, the short and surprisingly simple term of Sangai serves as one of the common names for a subspecies of brown-antlered deer.
-But, as is the case with many species, this gorgeous mammal also goes by a few other common names.
+- The short and surprisingly simple term of Sangai serves as one of the common names for a subspecies of brown-antlered deer.
+As is the case with many species, however, this gorgeous mammal also goes by a few other common, locally used names.

-- To be precise, three terms stand out, in addition to the accepted one.
-These terms include the dancing deer, Eld’s Deer, and the Manipur brown-antlered deer.
-However, its scientific name remains the term of Rucervus eldii eldii.
+- To be precise, three terms stand out, in addition to the generally accepted one.
+These alternate terms include those of the dancing deer, Eld’s Deer, and the Manipur brown-antlered deer.
+Its scientific name, however, remains the term of Rucervus eldii eldii.

-- Even indigenous residents had rarely seen it.
-But, the first recognition of this amazing creature by a non-native of its region occurred in the year 1838.
+- Even local residents had rarely seen it previously.
+The first recognition of this amazing creature by a non-native of its region occurred in the year 1838.
 Lt.
 Eldi Percy, an assistant political agent, made the initial recognition of the fabulous deer.

 - One of the alternate names of the Sangai honors him for that well-deserved recognition.
-Further, the first acknowledgement of the impressive animal as a member of a newly-recognized species in a scientific publication occurred in 1841.
+The first acknowledgement of the impressive animal as a member of a newly-recognized species in a scientific publication occurred in 1841.

 - Unfortunately, the magnificent Sangai now also finds itself in a highly perilous situation.
 This occurs due to the facts that it has only a small population, and a highly restricted range.
 For these reasons, the IUCN now lists the species as Endangered.

 - Consequently, this status appears on the organization’s Red List of Threatened Species.
 Although habitat loss definitely constitutes a danger, it nonetheless must deal with other threats.
 Likely, its greatest threat comes from climate change.